The Latest: Woman claims 2008 sexual assault by UCLA doctor

-Another woman says she was sexually assaulted by a gynecologist who worked for the University of California, Los Angeles.
+A Los Angeles-area woman tells The Associated Press she was sexually assaulted by a gynecologist who worked for the University of California, Los Angeles.

-The Los Angeles-area woman was a graduate student and patient of Dr. James Heaps when in 2008 she says he grabbed her breast during an examination.
+The woman was a graduate student and patient of Dr. James Heaps when in 2008 she says he grabbed her breast during an examination.

-She told The Associated Press on Tuesday she was angered but kept seeing Heaps and never reported to authorities.
+She told the AP on Tuesday she was angered but kept seeing Heaps and never reported it to authorities.

 On Monday, UCLA announced Heaps is charged with sexual battery on two patients and encouraged others to come forward.